danielfdickinson/metadata-mod-hugo-dfd/README.md

 ### A note on CSS generation

 It is expected that `layouts/partial/helpers/head/resources-pipes.html` will not be used by consumers of this module, and that instead handling for the CSS, scripts and so on will use code more suitable for the consumer's production and/or development situation.

+That is, it is expected the module consumer will use their own version of `resources-pipes.html` that overrides the one from this module.

 ### A note on metadata generation